 On average, images make up 21% of a total webpage’s weight, so it’s important to make sure that they’re not getting in the way of page speed.
 Optimizing images is a balancing act of finding the lowest file size with the most acceptable quality, but it’s not as complicated as it sounds.

-Brandon Howard, CEO of Nashville-based design agency All My Web Needs, gave us a case study of image optimization on a client’s new website:
+Seth, CEO of Colerado home buying company Seth Buys Houses, gave us a case study of image optimization on a client’s new website:

 Minifying your code, or compressing it to the smallest size without affecting its operation, can massively impact page speed.
 Google recommends a few different tools to help you do this: